dp-user-repo/hw-smit-se-pub/README.md

 - `GCP_SA_KEY`: Google Cloud service account key (JSON format)
 - `GCP_PROJECT_ID`: Google Cloud project ID

+### Required service account permissions

+In Google Cloud Console go to IAM & Admin → IAM and add these roles to your service account:
+  - Kubernetes Engine Admin - Create/delete clusters
+  - Compute Admin - Manage compute resources
+  - Service Account User - Use service accounts
+  - Service Usage Admin - Enable/disable APIs

+Optionally, depending on your setup, you might also need roles:
+  - Storage Admin - For container registry access
+  - Logging Admin - For cluster logging

+### Google Kubernetes Engine (GKE) Cluster

+Setup GKE cluster by running Setup GKE Cluster workflow from GitHub Actions.
+This workflow is defined in .github/workflows/setup-gke.yml

+When cluster is no longer needed it can be deleted by running Cleanup GKE Cluster workflow from GitHub Actions.
+This workflow is defined in .github/workflows/cleanup-gke.yml

 ## Architecture

 The application follows **Clean Architecture** principles with clear separation of concerns: